-F1: Reliving the best wins of Daniel Ricciardo with Red Bull Racing
+F1: Top 5 race wins of Daniel Ricciardo with Red Bull Racing

 Throughout the first half of the 2018 season, speculation and rumours had been floating about which seat Daniel Ricciardo would warm during the upcoming season.
 Scratch that, people had been wondering since last year what the Australian's move would be, once he's a free agent for the first time in his Formula One career.